alexwang527/swingCoach/README.md

 # swingCoach
-App created to compare and score your golf swing against a professional golf swing at (setup, topswing, impact and finish)
+Created to compare and score your golf swing against a professional golf swing at (setup, topswing, impact and finish)

 ## Getting Started
 To get a local copy up and running follow these simple example steps.